EconomicsFind a programme

 Dr Deborah Wilson, (Reader), Public service delivery and performance.

-Not fixed but early application is advised.
-The deadline for funded applications will be mid-February 2016 (ESRC and UoB funding application deadline to be confirmed).
+We welcome applications at any time of year; early application is advised.
+The deadline for funded applications tends to be mid-February (the ESRC and University of Bristol funding application deadline is still to be confirmed).

 Find out more about becoming a student at Bristol, and the support we offer to international students.